Hacking scam attempts occur more often than is realised, especially in smaller business environment.

 So, the big question is: Who is liable should a hacker violate my clients’ data?

-In a recent investigation into a cyber-attacks which affected many millions of US Federal Citizens’ private information, it was not clear where the blame would reside when Chinese hackers managed to infiltrate what was supposedly tight firewalls.
+In a recent investigation into cyber-attacks which affected many millions of US Federal Citizens’ private information, it was not clear where the blame would reside when Chinese hackers managed to infiltrate what was supposedly tight firewalls.

 How to prevent confusion about who is liable?